 On January 11, the POWs watched and heard the explosions as Japanese dive bombers bombed and strafed something about 30 kilometers away.
 They later heard a barrio was attacked killing 102 men, women, and children and wounding 60.
 On the 13th, the commissary supplies ended.
 According to the Japanese, this was because guerrillas had burned down half of Cabanatuan which included the warehouse where the supplies were stored.
 The Japanese issued toilet kits to the POWs on January 14 that had to be shared by four POWs.
 On January 18, the same area was bombed again by the Japanese.
 The Japanese issued Red Cross Boxes to the POWs on January 24 which had to be shared by two POWs.
 1200 POWs left the camp on a work detail on January 27.

-It is known he was admitted to the camp hospital on February 1, 1943, but no reason why he was admitted or date of discharge was given.
+It is known he was admitted to the camp hospital on February 1, 1943, and tested for entamoeba histolytica, but no reason why he was admitted or date of discharge was given.
 Multiple work details left the camp each day and returned each evening.
 Some details were small while others had 1255 to 1450 POWs on them.
 The POWs received Christmas telegrams on February 7.
 The POWs watched the Marx Brothers movie “Room Service” on the 11th and many Japanese propaganda news clips.
 It was recorded on February 12 that there had not been a death in the camp in eight days.
 Three POWs died the next day.
 The Japanese also ordered that the POWs turn in all radios to them.
 It is not known if they received any.
 POWs who did not have blankets were issued a blanket by the Japanese on February 22.
 A program was started to stop the spread of dysentery.
 For every full milk can of flies the POWs turned in, they received cigarettes in return.
 It was noted that on March 3, 12 million flies had been turned in and 320 rats had been turned in for payment.

 A large POW detachment also started work at the camp cemetery, on April 1, but what they did was not known.
 Two POWs, PFC Holland Stobach and Pvt.
 Ernest O. Kelly escaped while working on the water detail outside the camp on the 6th.
 They had an hour’s start on the Japanese and it appears they were successful at evading the guards.
 The only punishment given to the other POWs was the show they expected to see was canceled.
 On the 11th, the workday changed for the POWs.
 Revelle was at 5:30 A.M. with breakfast now at 6:00 until 7:00 when they left for work and worked until 10:30 A.M. when they returned to the camp for lunch at noon.
 They returned to work and worked from 1:00 P.M. until 6:00 P.M.
 Dinner was at 6:30.
 Roll call was taken at 7:00 P.M. and again at 9:00 P.M.
 Pvt.
 John B. Trujillo who was one of the POWs assigned to guard against escapes attempted to escape but was caught.
 At 9:00 A.M. he was taken to the schoolyard in the barrio of Cabanatuan and executed.